Mrs C Dhamia

 The study of Modern Foreign Languages is an essential component in preparing young people for life in the twenty-first century.
 It develops a range of transferrable skills that will enable pupils to become successful in any chosen field.
 The course is a five-year programme that starts in Y7 by developing pupils’ communication skills and by enriching their lives through knowledge of other cultures.
 We provide opportunities for pupils to develop their Social, Moral, Spiritual and Cultural development through a varied and engaging curriculum and by giving them the opportunity to communicate and make contact with children from other parts of the world through pen-pal schemes and residential trips abroad.
 We also provide pupils with the opportunity to see how languages are used and how they are useful in the world of work in a variety of ways.
 One example of this is by asking professionals from professional institutions to come in and talk to our pupils about the importance of languages.

 We offer the chance to learn two languages from a total of four.
 In Years 7 – 9 girls take two languages out of French, German, Spanish, and Russian.
 Girls are allocated to a combination of two of these, both of which are studied throughout Key Stage 3.
 In Years 10 – 11 girls take at least one modern language.
 In Years 12 – 13 they are encouraged to continue with at least one language, to meet the needs of a workforce competent in other languages in an expanding European Union.

 The school has strong links in a number of the countries whose languages are taught here.

 French remains one of the major European languages, spoken by 120 million people in different countries on five continents.
-A regular French Exchange is organised and visits to Paris are popular with students.
+Regular trips are organised and visits to Paris are popular with students.

 German is also an important European language.
 As with other languages, an A Level in German complements all other subject combinations.